 Add the dataset

 Please note that by working with this dataset, you accept the author’s license in the Dataset licenses section of the Knowledge center.

 In the Datasets view, click Import free datasets and select the Skin lesion - tutorial dataset.

-You don’t need to change anything so just go ahead and click Save version and then Use in new experiment.
+You don’t need to change anything, so just go ahead and click Use in new experiment.

 Create a model for image segmentation

 In the Experiment wizard